 Fatigue Life and Durability

-Variations in material or geometry can create stress concentrations, leading to:
+Significant variations in material or geometry can create stress concentrations, leading to:

 - Early fatigue failure